brushedtype/musicthread-webfeed/README.md

 # MusicThread Feed Generator

-A light microservice to serve [Atom 1.0 Feeds](https://www.rfc-editor.org/rfc/rfc4287) for MusicThread threads using the same URL path schema (i.e. `/thread/<THREAD_KEY>`).
+A light microservice to serve [Atom 1.0 Feeds](https://www.rfc-editor.org/rfc/rfc4287) for [MusicThread](https://musicthread.app) threads using the same URL path schema (i.e. `/thread/<THREAD_KEY>`).

 ## Architecture

-The microservice is a single Java file (`src/main.js`) powered by [Node.js](https://nodejs.org/en/) and [Cloudflare Workers](https://workers.cloudflare.com)' CLI, [wrangler2](https://github.com/cloudflare/wrangler2).
-However, the microservice isn't tighly coupled to this environment may be trivially integrated into other environments.
+The microservice is a single Javascript file (`src/main.js`) powered by [Node.js](https://nodejs.org/en/) and [Cloudflare Workers](https://workers.cloudflare.com)' CLI, [wrangler](https://github.com/cloudflare/wrangler2).
+However, the microservice isn't tighly coupled to this environment may be trivially integrated into other environments, if desired.

 ## Installation